naptax/FloorIA/AUTHENTICATION.md

   updated_at TIMESTAMP WITH TIME ZONE DEFAULT NOW()
 );

--- Activer RLS (Row Level Security)
+-- Enable RLS (Row Level Security)
 ALTER TABLE profiles ENABLE ROW LEVEL SECURITY;

--- Politique pour permettre aux utilisateurs de voir leur propre profil CREATE POLICY "Users can view own profile" ON profiles FOR SELECT USING (auth.uid() = id);
+-- Policy to allow users to view their own profile CREATE POLICY "Users can view own profile" ON profiles FOR SELECT USING (auth.uid() = id);

--- Politique pour permettre aux utilisateurs de mettre à jour leur propre profil CREATE POLICY "Users can update own profile" ON profiles FOR UPDATE USING (auth.uid() = id);
+-- Policy to allow users to update their own profile CREATE POLICY "Users can update own profile" ON profiles FOR UPDATE USING (auth.uid() = id);

+-- Policy to allow insertion of new profiles
--- Politique pour permettre l'insertion de nouveaux profils CREATE POLICY "Users can insert own profile" ON profiles FOR INSERT WITH CHECK (auth.uid() = id);
+CREATE POLICY "Users can insert own profile" ON profiles FOR INSERT WITH CHECK (auth.uid() = id);

--- Fonction pour créer automatiquement un profil lors de l'inscription CREATE OR REPLACE FUNCTION public.handle_new_user() RETURNS TRIGGER AS $$
+-- Function to automatically create a profile upon registration CREATE OR REPLACE FUNCTION public.handle_new_user() RETURNS TRIGGER AS $$
 BEGIN